passport/todos-express-password/README.md

 * Add social login.

   Study [todos-express-google](https://github.com/passport/todos-express-google)
-  to learn how to let users sign in with their existing social network accounts and avoid the need sign up.
+  to learn how to let users sign in with their social network accounts, using their existing profile and avoiding the need to sign up and repeatedly enter account details.

 ## License